-For a guide who adventures through a snowfield with no set paths, gear is his or her hands and feet.
-What is the ``reliable gear setup for all seasons'' selected by professionals to provide guests with a safe and wonderful experience while responding to the various slopes and snow conditions of nature?
+For guides who explore snowfields without set paths, their gear is like their own limbs.
+What is the "reliable gear setup that will accompany you all season" that the pros have chosen to provide their guests with a safe and wonderful experience while dealing with the various slopes and snow conditions of Mother Nature?

-Telemark setup with the best balance between lightness and glide.
+A telemark setup that offers the best balance of lightness and gliding performance

 SKI: Black Diamond | Heliocarbon 104